playfularchitect/rns_engine/README.md

 ## What is G4?

-G4 is the autonomous optimization/research system that discovered the benchmarked implementations.
+G4 is the privately developed autonomous optimization/research system that discovered the benchmarked implementations.

 `rns_engine` exposes the frozen evidence, reproducible replay paths, and the certified Series 1 execution library.
-The public package contains only stripped execution-source bodies and their provenance/certification data; the private G4 search, candidate-generation, grammar, learner, and optimization machinery is not shipped.

 ---